Emiliano Zapata: 1909–1910: First political forays

-The 1910 Revolution
+Mexican Revolution

+1910–1912: Maderista revolution and plan of Ayala

 The flawed 1910 elections were a major reason for the outbreak of the Mexican Revolution in 1910.
 Porfirio Díaz was being threatened by the candidacy of Francisco I. Madero.
 Zapata, seeing an opportunity to promote land reform in Mexico, joined with Madero and his Constitutionalists, who included Pascual Orozco and Pancho Villa, whom he perceived to be the best chance for genuine change in the country.
-Although he was wary about Madero, Zapata cooperated with him when Madero made vague promises about land reform in his Plan of San Luis Potosí.
+Although he was wary of Madero, Zapata cooperated with him when Madero made vague promises about land reform in his Plan of San Luis Potosí.
 Land reform was the central feature of Zapata's political vision.

 Zapata joined Madero's campaign against President Díaz.
 The first military campaign of Zapata was the capture of the Hacienda of Chinameca.
-When Zapata's army captured Cuautla after a six-day battle on May 19, 1911, it became clear that Díaz would not hold on to power for long.
+When Zapata's army captured Cuautla after a six-day battle on 19 May 1911, it became clear that Díaz would not hold on to power for long.

 During his interim presidency, Francisco León de la Barra tasked General Victoriano Huerta to suppress revolutionaries in Morelos.
 Huerta was to disarm revolutionaries peacefully if possible, but could use force.
 In August 1911, Huerta led 1,000 Federal troops to Cuernavaca, which Madero saw as provocative.
 Writing the Minister of the Interior, Zapata demanded the Federal troops withdraw from Morelos, saying "I won't be responsible for the blood that is going to flow if the Federal forces remain."

 Although Madero's Plan of San Luis Potosí specified the return of village land and won the support of peasants seeking land reform, he was not ready to implement radical change.
 Madero simply demanded that "Public servants act 'morally' in enforcing the law ...".
 Upon seeing the response by villagers, Madero offered formal justice in courts to individuals who had been wronged by others with regard to agrarian politics.
 Zapata decided that on the surface it seemed as though Madero was doing good things for the people of Mexico, but Zapata did not know the level of sincerity in Madero's actions and thus did not know if he should support him completely.